capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs/PATTERN_DECISION_GUIDE.md

 ## Decision Tree

 ```
+Is it an AI agent using MCP (Model Context Protocol)?
+├─ YES → Use MCP Pattern
+│         Examples: File system agents, database query agents, code analyzers
+│
-Is it a resource with full lifecycle (Create/Read/Update/Delete)?
+└─ NO → Is it a resource with full lifecycle (Create/Read/Update/Delete)?
          ├─ YES → Use CRUD Pattern
          │         Examples: Campaigns, Customers, Products, Orders
          │
          └─ NO → Is it an action/query operation?
                    ├─ Simple, one-off → Use Procedure Pattern
                    │                   Examples: Quick scripts, admin tools
                    │
                    └─ Complex, reusable → Use Operation Pattern
                                          Examples: Search, Generate, Verify
 ```

 ---